smsohan/smsohan.github.com/source/_posts/2019-06-05-polyglot-yyc-2019-my-first-unconference.markdown

 at Cisco and it was generally praised by my colleagues.

-My other observation is, between technical and soft-skill related topics, I liked the soft-skills ones better.
-For example, I found the topics on hiring, choosing a technical vs. managerial career path more interesting than the topics such as GraphQL and ReactJS.
-A few years ago, I would march along the technical topics without thinking twice.
+My other observation is, between technical and soft-skill related topics, I liked the soft-skill ones better.
+For example, I found the topics on hiring, choosing a technical vs. managerial career path to be more interesting than the topics such as GraphQL and ReactJS.
+A few years ago, I'd just choose the technical topics without thinking twice.
 This is also a pattern in my recent blog posts or reading list.

 In the hiring session, I saw a positive attitude towards hiring remotes